microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

     style E fill:#844
 ```

-Even though this tree has the same number of chunks as the tree above, it takes many more downloads (five) to get to the leaves.
+Even though this tree has the same number of chunks as the tree above, it takes many more downloads (five) to get to the leaves simply because the tree is of a different shape.

 ### Implementing a Random Read